Melrose Industries PLC 18.5% potential upside indicated by RBC Capital Markets - DirectorsTalk Interviews

 Melrose Industries PLC with ticker (LON:MRO) now has a potential upside of 18.5% according to RBC Capital Markets.

 Melrose Industries PLC is a United Kingdom-based company focused on acquiring manufacturing businesses.
-The Company’s segments include Aerospace, a multi-technology supplier of both civil and defense air frame and engine structures; Automotive, which designs, develops, manufactures and integrates a range of driveline technologies, including electric vehicle components; Powder Metallurgy, which provides precision powder metal parts for the automotive and industrial sectors, as well as the production of powder metal.
-Its Ergotron is a designer, manufacturer and distributor of ergonomic products for use in a range of working, learning and healthcare environments.
+The Company operates through four segments: Aerospace, Automotive, Powder Metallurgy and Other Industrial.
+Its Aerospace segment is a multi-technology supplier of both civil and defense air frame and engine structures.
+The Automotive segment designs, develops, manufactures and integrates a range of driveline technologies, including electric vehicle components.
+The Company’s Powder Metallurgy segment provides precision powder metal parts for the automotive and industrial sectors, as well as the production of powder metal.
+Its Other Industrial segment includes hydrogen technology business, which is focused on commercializing metal hydride technology to store hydrogen in a safe, compact and green manner.